sinoroc/kb/src/python/packaging_tools_comparisons.rst

     venv,no,no
     virtualenv,yes,no
     virtualenvwrapper,yes,no

-Unlike all the other tools here,
+Unlike the other tools presented in this section, ``venv`` is part of Python's own standard library, it should be always available without having to be installed separately.
-``venv`` is part of Python's own standard library, it is always available without having to be installed separately.
+But note that some Linux distributions (e.g. Debian, Ubuntu, and derivatives) made the decision to package ``venv`` separately from the rest of the Python distribution and consequently it might be necessary to install ``venv`` explicitly (typically with a command such as ``apt install python3-venv``, consult the documentation of the Linux distribution for exact details).

 .. [#] ``[tool.hatch.envs]`` section of ``pyproject.toml``
 .. [#] ``noxfile.py``